About you and your business

-Folksy polices the policy on handmade through post-moderation - through sampling products and reviewing items that are reported.
+Folksy polices the policy on handmade through a process of moderation - sampling products and reviewing items that are reported.

 Defining 'handmade' is difficult and we continually look for ways to improve this definition so it is easy to understand and workable.
 If you have suggestions on how to improve our definition of handmade we'd love to hear it - please do let us know by raising a support ticket.

 At least one of the following criteria must be met to list an item on Folksy:

 - Majority Handmade: The item is handmade by you through a craft practice, for example knitting (either using a pattern you have created or one that you have permission to use) or woodturning or sewing.
 Full list of Supported Craft Practices.
 Jewellery that has been made using mass-produced beads and charms are allowed, however the pieces must feature more than one bead or charm in order to meet our policy on ‘assembled’ jewellery (see Section 2 below).